wjswlsghks98/CircleFit/README.md

 Unlike CircleFit, CircleFitV2 needs separate data points and weights for both lanes.
 More deeper analysis is done in CircleFitV2 for my personal research(Vehicle Lane Mapping)

-> Detailed explanation will be provided in paperwork later(TBD)
+> Detailed explanation will be provided in paperwork later(To be done!)

 > Optimization Framework will also be implemented for merging discontinuous, but consecutive "parametrized" lane segments: Simple Non-Linear Optimization needed